The ascent lattice on Dyck paths: Introduction and main results

 \section{Introduction and main results}

 In recent years, several orders have been studied on the set of Dyck paths of fixed size~$n$, with a special attention to the number of their intervals.
 The most natural of these posets is the so-called Stanley lattice (or Dyck lattice~\cite{cheneviere-these}), where a Dyck path is smaller than another one if it lies (weakly) below it~\cite{BeBo07}.
 Its cover relations are obtained by replacing a \emm valley, by a \emm peak,; in symbols, $DU \rightarrow UD$, where $U$ and $D$ stand for up and down steps, respectively.
 All other Dyck orders that have been studied are included in this one, in the sense that if a path is less than another one, it lies below it.
-Let us cite the Kreweras lattice~\cite{kreweras-partitions,BeBo07}, the Tamari lattice~\cite{friedman-tamari,HT72}, its greedy version due to Dermenjian~\cite{aram2022}, the alt-Tamari lattices of Chenevière~\cite{cheneviere1}, or the \emm pyramid, lattice introduced by three of the authors of the present paper~\cite{BKN}.
+Let us cite the Kreweras lattice~\cite{kreweras-partitions,BeBo07}, the Tamari lattice~\cite{friedman-tamari,HT72}, its greedy version due to Dermenjian~\cite{aram2022}, the alt-Tamari lattices of Chenevi\`ere~\cite{cheneviere1}, or the \emm pyramid, lattice introduced by three of the authors of the present paper~\cite{BKN}.
 Figure~\ref{figpos} presents the subposet-inclusion structure of these posets.
 Interesting connections arise between intervals in these posets and various families of planar maps~\cite{BeBo07,mbm-chapoton,mbm-fusy-preville,ch06,fang-bipartite,fang-bridgeless,fang-trinity,fang-fusy-nadeau}, and, at least conjecturally, with certain quotient rings of polynomials~\cite{bergeron-preville,mbm-chapuy-preville,HaiConj}.

 In this paper we consider yet another order --- in fact, a lattice --- on the set of Dyck paths of size $n$.
-This poset was first considered by Chenevière in his thesis~\cite{cheneviere-these}.
+This poset was first considered by Chenevi\`ere in his thesis~\cite{cheneviere-these}, following a suggestion of Nadeau.
 The enumeration of its intervals reveals connections with 2-dimensional walks confined to a cone, and, on a more algebraic side, with classes of the \emm sylvester congruence, on words~\cite{HNT,ThibonNovelli}.